awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation.md

 Automation lets you share best practices with rest of your organization\.

 You can create best practices for resource management in Automation documents and easily share the documents across AWS Regions and groups\.
 You can also constrain the allowed values for the parameters the document accepts\.

+**Amazon EventBridge support**
+This Systems Manager capability is supported as a *target* type in EventBridge rules\.
+For information, see [Monitoring Systems Manager events with Amazon EventBridge](monitoring-eventbridge-events.md) and [Reference: Amazon EventBridge event patterns and types for Systems Manager](reference-eventbridge-events.md)\.

 **Topics**
 + [Automation use cases](#automation-use-cases)